AMEEROS43523/Fivem_Server_Fiels/README.md

 2- You are not entitled to modify and re-download.
 3- You are not entitled to sell the product.
 4- You have the right to modify the content for the purpose of using it as a public server and not downloading or selling it.
-5- It is important that you enter Discord server.
+5- It is important that you enter Discord server https://discord.gg/e6zmnTh2DX .
 ----------------------------------------------------------------------------------------------------- ------------------------